 This cylinder, then, extends with a high pressure and retracts with a low one.
-Here, a dual pressure, solenoid controlled, pilot operated, spring centered, 3-positon, 5-ported, 4-way valve, with a blocked center directional valve, has high pressure at port 5 and low pressure at port 3.
+Here, a dual pressure, solenoid controlled, pilot operated, spring centered, 3-position, 5-ported, 4-way valve, with a blocked center directional valve, has high pressure at port 5 and low pressure at port 3.
 Port 1 is the common exhaust.

-As solenoid is energized, pilot air pressure shifts from the main valve spool to connect ports 5 and 4, which extends the cylinder at a high pressure.
+As a solenoid valve is energized, pilot air pressure shifts from the main valve spool to connect ports 5 and 4, which extends the cylinder at a high pressure.
 As the solenoid is de-energized, this causes the opposite return spring to center the valve.

-As solenoid is energized, it directs the pilot pressure into the valve spool and shifts it such that ports 3 and 2 connect.
+As the solenoid is energized, it directs the pilot pressure into the valve spool and shifts it such that ports 3 and 2 connect.
 Thus, the cylinder retracts with low pressure.

 This setup, known as energy saving circuits, ensures high-pressure extensions, but low-pressure retractions.
 This saves operating costs.